KeithCBrett/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-A visualizer that displays how sorting algorithms function
+A visualizer that displays how sorting algorithms function.

+Currently capable of visualizing:
+Bubble Sort